 Myrrh is an aromatic tree resin used as a perfume, incense, and medicine.
 It was part of the holy anointing oil used in Hebrew anointing and purification rituals.

-See my post on gold, frankincense, and myrrh Christmas gift ideas to discover multiple more ideas for what to gift for those three categories.
+See my post on gold, frankincense, and myrrh Christmas gift ideas to discover way more ideas for what to gift for those three categories.

 However, some people don’t base their three gifts specifically on what Jesus received, opting for more freedom in their gift-giving.